 Glossary of Human Resources Management and Employee Benefit Terms

-Indirect compensation refers to the various forms of non-monetary pay offered to employees, that can include everything from common contractual features to useful, attractive benefits.
+Indirect compensation refers to the various forms of non-monetary payment offered to employees.

 - Life insurance

 - Equity programs (stock options, profit sharing, etc.)

 - Tuition reimbursement

 - Company cell phones and laptops